Show All Answers

 Anyone who is attending the party is considered one of the 30 guests.
 This includes the main contact, the guest of honor, children and any guest that enters the facility.
 Children under the age of 2 years old are not considered one of the 30 guests.

-Registration for residents will begin April 11 and non-residents on April 25.
+Parties go on sale the first day of summer registration (refer to the activity guide) and can be purchased at the Elk Grove Aquatic Center and Wackford Aquatic Complex.
 Parties are booked on a first-come, first-served basis, so book your party early either over the phone or in person.
 Pool parties must be booked at least a week prior to your party date.

 Payment for your party is due in full at time of registration.
 You may pay over the phone or in person with card (Visa, MasterCard, Discover), cash, or check.

-A Private Splash Party is an option on Saturdays and Sundays which allows the private use of Splash Island, the round 1 foot 4-inch deep pool with a play structure.
+A Private Splash Party is an option on Saturdays and Sundays which allows the private use of Splash Island, the round 1 foot 4-inch deep pool with a play structure at the Wackford Aquatic Complex.
 It is recommended for parties with children under age 6.
 The party is held from 9:30 a.m. - 11:30 a.m. before opening to the public.
 Guests will use the pool deck permanent canopy next to Splash Island and will include tables and chairs for 30 people.
 This package does not include pizza, tablecloths, plates, cups, or napkins.
-All guests will be able to stay and enjoy Recreation Swim after the conclusion of the party from 12 p.m. to 5 p.m., however must vacate the canopy by 11:30 a.m.
+All guests will be able to stay and enjoy Recreation Swim after the conclusion of the party from 12 p.m. to 5 p.m., but must vacate the canopy by 11:30 a.m.
 Please keep in mind that while there is private use of Splash Island, the remainder of the facility will be open for other programs.

 Everyone who is on the guest list of 30 may check in at the pool party entrance located to the right of the Aquatic entrance.
 Look for a door with a blue canopy and a whiteboard displaying the names of the guests of honor for that day.
 Please make sure you have provided a list of all 30 guests with first and last names at least one week prior to your party.
 Our staff members use your list to check guests in and allow them into the facility.